python/cpython/Doc/library/_thread.rst

    *size* argument specifies the stack size to be used for subsequently created threads, and must be 0 (use platform or configured default) or a positive integer value of at least 32,768 (32kB).
-If changing the thread stack size is unsupported, a :exc:`ThreadError` is raised.
+If changing the thread stack size is unsupported, a :exc:`RuntimeError` is raised.
 If the specified stack size is invalid, a :exc:`ValueError` is raised and the stack size is unmodified.
 32kB is currently the minimum supported stack size value to guarantee sufficient stack space for the interpreter itself.
 Note that some platforms may have